 Day 1- Canyon Lodge & Cabins

 Check into your lodge room, suite or cabin at the newly renovated and LEED-certified Canyon Lodge & Cabins, the most sustainable building project in the National Park Service, and rest easy knowing that you’ve made an eco-conscious choice.
 Spend your first day relaxing in your room and when you’re ready to venture out, this makes the perfect home base for exploring the sights of the Grand Canyon of the Yellowstone: Upper and Lower Falls, Artist Point, Uncle Tom’s Trail, or if you’re up for a climb, Mount Washburn.
-After adventuring, fuel up at Canyon Lodge Eatery or Canyon Lodge M66 Grill.
+After adventuring, fuel up at Canyon Lodge Eatery.
 Need something sweet for dessert?
 Treat yourself to a cone at the Canyon Lodge Ice Creamery where you can taste the finest Montana made ice cream from the Big Dipper.

 Day 2- Yellowstone Lake Scenicruise